keras-team/keras-io/README.md

 It will take a while the first time because it's going to pull the image and the dependencies, but on the next times it'll be much faster.

 ## Call for examples

 Are you interested in submitting new examples for publication on keras.io?
 We welcome your contributions!
 Please read the information below about adding new code examples.

-We are currently interested in the following examples:
+We are currently interested in [the following examples](https://github.com/keras-team/keras-io/blob/master/call_for_contributions.md).

-- A3C and A2C RL
-- Retinanet
-- YoloV3
-- StyleGAN
-- BERT
-- End-to-end OCR (with CTC loss)

 ## Adding a new code example